DilrajS/Traveling-Salesman-Genetic-Algorithim/README.md

 Genetic Algorithm is an optimization algorithm used to solve non-linear problems, to compute the shortest route in a few seconds (**O(ng)**, where n is population size and g is number of generations). _If this attempted through brute force it would have been impractical with a time complexity of O(n!)._

+### Pros and Cons of Genetic Algorithm:

+**Pros:**
+* Faster than other algorithms.
+* Easier.
+If vector representation of individual is right, we can find out a solution without a deep analysis work.

+**Cons:**
+* The random heuristics sometimes doesn’t find the optimum.
+* It is not a complete algorithm (not always the algorithm finds a suitable solution).
+Sometimes it can get stuck with a local maximum problem.
+However, crossover operation help to mitigate this issue, although this implies more iterations.

 ## Results and Interesting Findings

 **This is the shortest calculated route plotted**